-In case, the Pharmacovigilance Programme of India receives AEFI information from any reporting source, the same shall be shared with the AEFI Secretariat under the Immunization Division (MoHFW).
+In case, the Pharmacovigilance Programme of India receives AEFI information the same shall be shared with the AEFI Secretariat under the Immunization Division (MoHFW).
 The AEFI Secretariat will process the AEFI cases for causality assessment and signal detection and management and present the data to the National AEFI Committee (for approval of results of causality assessment) and the Signal Review Panel (for signal assessment) and further recommendations to CDSCO for regulatory actions.
 The Licensing Authority may also advise the MAH to conduct Phase IV trial in case of demonstration of product safety, efficacy and dose definitions.
-These trials may not be considered necessary at the time of new drug approval but may be required by the Licensing Authority for optimizing the product use.
-They may be of any type but should have valid scientific objectives, for example, epidemiological studies etc.
+These trials may not be considered necessary at the time of New Drug approval but may be required by the Licensing Authority for optimizing the product use.
+They may be of any type but should have valid scientific objectives, for example, epidemiological studies, etc.

-Similarly, the Immunization Division under Ministry of Health and Family Welfare collects information on adverse event related to Universal Immunization Program (UIP) vaccines on a regular basis through the AEFI surveillance system.
+The Immunization Division under Ministry of Health and Family Welfare collects information on adverse event related to Universal Immunization Program (UIP) vaccines on a regular basis through the AEFI surveillance system.
 Information on serious adverse events is collected in the Case Reporting Form (CRF) and details of the investigation of the reported event are collected in the Case Investigation Form (CIF) by the DIO with all supporting documents such hospital records, post mortem reports, etc. These are then shared with the SIO who presents it to the state AEFI committee which assigns the causality.
+In addition to the state AEFI committee, causality assessments are also done at the national level by AEFI